 Theorem 2.2.
-Consider a randomized incremental algorithm on n elements with k-bounded (nested) dependences, and for which the tail count is bounded by cn^b , for some constants b and c.
-Over the distribution of iteration dependence graphs G, and for all $\sigma \ge ke^2$:
+Consider a random incremental algorithm on n elements with k-bounded (nested) dependences, and for which the tail count is bounded by $cn^b$ , for some constants b and c.
+Over the distribution of iteration dependence graphs G, and for all $\sigma \ge ke^2$ :